-607.10 ACTION BY WRITTEN CONSENT
+7.10 ACTION BY WRITTEN CONSENT

-Any action required or permitted to be taken at any meeting of a division, committee or sub-committee may be taken without a meeting if all the division, committee or sub-committee members entitled to vote consent to the action in writing and the written consents are filled with the records of the meeting.
+Any action required or permitted to be taken at any meeting of a committee may be taken without a meeting if all the committee members entitled to vote consent to the action in writing and the written consents are filled with the records of the meeting.
 These consents shall be treated for all purposes as a vote taken at the meeting.

 7.11 PARTICIPATION THROUGH COMMUNICATIONS EQUIPMENT - Members of any committee may participate in a meeting of the committee or through conference equipment by means of which all persons participating in the meeting can hear each other at the same time.
 Participation by such means shall constitute presence at a meeting.